simonmichael/hledger_site/src/doc.md

 ## Reference

 The manuals are thorough and authoritative.
-Do at least skim the table of contents so you'll know where to look in future.
+Do at least skim their tables of contents so you'll know where to look in future.
 You can also view the manuals locally with commands like `hledger help`, `hledger CMD --help`, `hledger-ui --man`, `hledger-web --info`, `man hledger-ui`, `info hledger-web`: